Experienced personal finance writer

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

 Tesla has been at the forefront of electric vehicle development since its founding in 2003.
 In 2023, the electric car manufacturer slashed prices, and the Model 3 now starts at under $40,000.
-But every potential buyer should consider the eventual cost of a new Tesla battery.
+But if you’re thinking about buying a Tesla, you should consider the eventual cost of a new Tesla battery.

-For new cars, Tesla batteries come with a warranty that lasts for at least eight years or up to 10,000 miles due to the minimums set for car warranties in the U.S. Drivers who hold on to cars for a long time may need to pay to replace the car’s battery at some point.
+For new cars, Tesla batteries come with warranties that vary by model, from eight years or 100,000 miles for some Model 3s and Ys, to eight years or 150,000 miles for Model S, Model X, and the Cybertruck.
+If you plan to hold on to your Tesla for a long time, you may need to replace its battery at some point.
 The batteries that power electric cars typically last 10–20 years, and replacing one of these batteries costs anywhere between $5,000 and $20,000.[1]

 Keep reading to learn more about Tesla battery replacement costs.